buildingSMART/IFC4.3.x-development/docs/templates/Object Association/Material Association/Material Layer Set Usage/README.md

 Material Layer Set Usage
 ========================

-A material layer set may be defined on an object type.
+A material layer set usage may be defined on an object type.
 In this scenario, all occurrences of that type must use this layer set to parametrically define their geometry.

 > EXAMPLE A wall type may define multiple layers of material.
 A wall of that wall type will then have a geometry with a thickness that corresponds with the layers in the wall type.